shourya2006/CodeCrakrr/README.md

-# CodeCracker
+# SolveIQ

 A modern web application for tracking and visualizing competitive programming progress across multiple platforms including CodeForces, LeetCode, and CodeChef.

 ## Features

-- **Multi-Platform Integration:** Track your performance across CodeForces, LeetCode, and CodeChef in one dashboard
+- **Multi-Platform Integration:** Track your performance across CodeForces, LeetCode, and CodeChef in one unified dashboard
-- **Problem Visualization:** View problems solved by difficulty and tags
+- **Problem Visualization:** View problems solved by difficulty and tags with intuitive charts
-- **Activity Tracking:** See your coding activity with interactive heatmaps
+- **Activity Tracking:** Monitor your coding activity with interactive heatmaps
-- **Rating History:** Visualize your rating progression over time
+- **Rating History:** Visualize your rating progression over time with detailed graphs
+- **Personalized Recommendations:** Get AI-powered question suggestions based on your skill level
 - **Clean UI:** Modern, responsive interface built with React and Tailwind CSS

 ## Platforms Supported